LindaOjo/Lindaojo.com/content/blog/How-to-start-your-programming-journey.md

 One of the best ways to learn fast is by building — work on projects as you grow.
 You should also surround yourself with the right content to keep you motivated.
 Participate in coding challenges, follow programmers who you admire and don’t be too hard on yourself.

-Lastly, I wanna say a big thank you to the founders of BuyCoins — Timi Ajiboye, Ire Aderinokun, and Aleph Pi for giving me this rare opportunity.
+Lastly, I wanna say a big thank you to the founders of BuyCoins — <a href="https://twitter.com/timigod" class="pink-link">Timi Ajiboye</a>, <a href="https://twitter.com/ireaderinokun" class="pink-link">Ire Aderinokun</a>, and <a href="https://twitter.com/alephile" class="pink-link">Aleph Pi</a> for giving me this rare opportunity.
 Thank you for making my year.

-Song Recommendation: Be still by Hillsong. https://open.spotify.com/track/6OIzniRIlDqO4DQ6Way8P3 https://music.apple.com/ng/album/be-still/1347074675?i=1347075193

-If you have any questions or suggestions feel free to leave a response or reach me at @LindaOjo